vardeep-sandhu/BinaryClassifier/README.md

 # Binary Classification Project

-This project is focused on performing binary classification on a dataset of [insert description of dataset].
+This project is focused on performing binary classification on a dataset that I got online.
+The images are of towels in different states and is separated into 2 classes valid and non-valid.
 The goal of the project is to create a model that can accurately predict the target variable (i.e., the binary classification label) based on the given features.

 ## Getting Started

-To get started with this project, you will need to [insert any prerequisite software, data, or hardware requirements].
+To get started with this project, you will need the following versions of differnt tools.

+1. conda create -n binary_classification python=3.8
+2. conda install pytorch==1.13.0 torchvision==0.14.0 torchaudio==0.13.0 pytorch-cuda=11.6 -c pytorch -c nvidia

 Once you have all the necessary resources, you can proceed with the following steps:

 1. Clone this repository to your local machine.
 2. Install any required dependencies using [insert instructions, e.g., pip].